particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 <sup>4</sup>The U270 model supports 900/2100 MHz for 3G (UMTS/HSPA) and 900/1800 MHz for 2G (GPRS/EDGE).
 It is typically used in Europe, Asia, and Africa.
 It is used by some carriers in South America (with a 3rd-party SIM card).

-<sup>5</sup>The B402 SoM includes a MFF2 embedded SIM card on the SoM.
-It is possible to order it without the SIM and put your own SIM or SIM card card holder on your base board.
-Minimum order quantities apply.
-With the embedded Particle SIM, it can only be used in the United States at this time.

-<sup>6</sup>The E Series LTE and Electron LTE cannot be used outside of the United States at this time.
+<sup>5</sup>The B Series LTE, E Series LTE, and Electron LTE cannot be used outside of the United States at this time.

-<sup>7</sup>The u-blox SARA-R410M-02-B modem supports the following LTE cellular bands:
+<sup>6</sup>The u-blox SARA-R410M-02-B modem supports the following LTE cellular bands:

 | Parameter | Value |